PHILOSOPHER

 Icon of person Tariq Ramadan

-Tariq Ramadan (Arabic: طارق رمضان, [tˤaːriq ramadˤaːn]; born 26 August 1962) is a Swiss Muslim academic, philosopher and writer.
-He was a professor of contemporary Islamic studies at St Antony's College, Oxford and the Faculty of Theology and Religion, University of Oxford, He is a senior research fellow at Doshisha University in Japan, and is also a visiting professor at the Université Mundiapolis in Morocco.
+Tariq Ramadan (Arabic: طارق رمضان, [tˤaːriq ramadˤaːn]; born 26 August 1962) is a Swiss Muslim academic, philosopher, writer and convicted rapist.
+He was a professor of contemporary Islamic studies at St Antony's College, Oxford and the Faculty of Theology and Religion, University of Oxford.
+He is a senior research fellow at Doshisha University in Japan and a visiting professor at the Université Mundiapolis in Morocco.
 He was a visiting professor at the Faculty of Islamic Studies at Hamad Bin Khalifa University in Qatar, and used to be the director of the Research Centre of Islamic Legislation and Ethics (CILE), based in Doha.
-He is a member of the UK Foreign Office Advisory Group on Freedom of Religion or Belief.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Tariq Ramadan is the 997th most popular philosopher (up from 1,004th in 2019), the 384th most popular biography from Switzerland (down from 379th in 2019) and the 8th most popular Swiss Philosopher.
+His biography is available in 38 different languages on Wikipedia (up from 37 in 2024).
+Tariq Ramadan is the 997th most popular philosopher (up from 1,004th in 2024), the 384th most popular biography from Switzerland (down from 378th in 2019) and the 8th most popular Swiss Philosopher.

 Memorability Metrics